samos123/samos123.github.com/content/k8s/custom-dns-entry-kube-dns.md

     protocol: TCP
 ```
 Notice that we set a static cluster IP so this blog post is easier to follow.
-You will probably want to remove that and let it asign a random clusterIP and
+You will probably want to remove `clusterIP: 10.0.6.177` and let K8s asign a
-note down the cluster IP.
-You will need the CoreDNS cluster IP in the next
+random clusterIP, afterwards note note down the cluster IP.
+You will need the
-step during configuring kube-dns.
+CoreDNS cluster IP in the next step during configuring kube-dns.

 Create the coredns k8s service:
 ```bash